 SPECIFIC QUALITY IMPROVEMENT PROJECTS

 Annually, leadership meets to evaluate the effectiveness of compliance and quality improvement activities, and identifies at least one goal, an objective for meeting that goal, and at least one way of measuring whether the objective is being met.
-Further information on the Program Review and Quality Improvements can be found in Section VI of HRPP 1.1 - Description Principles and Authority for MUSC HRPP.
-Examples of projects initiated to improve the quality of the MUSC HRPP are outlined below.
+Further information on the Program Review and Quality Improvements can be found in Section VI of HRPP 1.1 – Description Principles and Authority for MUSC HRPP.
+In addition, there are multiple projects, some new while others considered of utmost importance to warrant continued attention, initiated to improve the quality of the MUSC HRPP with recent examples outlined below..

 A. Education Quality Improvement Central to the HRPP is the concept of education, communication and awareness.
 This theme is nurtured by several mechanisms.

-4. Post-Audit Targeted Education The University Compliance Office conducts an annual review of all human research audits conducted for that particular calendar year and submits a report to the Provost office.
-This report serves as a guide to initiate any focused educational efforts to increase awareness of common audit findings.
-For example, one annual report determined that documentation errors in the informed consent document and/or HIPAA authorization documents accounted for about 80% of discrepancies.
+4. Post-Audit Targeted Education - The University Compliance Office conducts an annual review of all human research audits conducted for that particular calendar year and submits a report to the Provost office.
+This report serves as a guide to initiate focused educational efforts to increase awareness of common audit findings.
+In addition, a collaboration between the Compliance Office, IRB and the SCTR Regulatory Knowledge and Support (RKS) core will review new federal regulations to develop new audit procedures and educational and support mechanisms to help investigators and their staff.
+For example, NCATS has placed a priority on investigational drug management, and this collaboration is developing the processes for this subject area.
+Previously, we had identified that documentation errors in the informed consent document and/or HIPAA authorization documents accounted for about 80% of discrepancies.
 Most of these errors were minor involving signature errors, initialing errors, dating errors or the use of obsolete forms of the informed consent document.
-A powerpoint educational module was developed to address this issue and outlined several courses of action including immediate review of HIPAA and informed consent documents by other staff members, verification of the informed consent process documentation by the Principal Investigators or his/her delegate and encouragement of self study audits.
-The continuing targeted education program also helps highlight federal regulations.
+A PowerPoint educational module was developed to address this issue and outlined several courses of action including immediate review of HIPAA and informed consent documents by other staff members, verification of the informed consent process documentation by the Principal Investigators or his/her delegate and encouragement of self-study audits.

 5. Networking and Peer Engagement – We maintain a program for leaders in various aspects of human subject research to network with staff in various offices, IRB Chairs and members, investigators and senior administration.
 These individuals may visit MUSC and present a seminar for the entire research community.
 This initiative provides an important mechanism for continuing education, awareness of best practices and connectivity.